ASE A8 Engine Performance Practice Test

 Answer C is correct.
 The symptoms of a faulty crankshaft position sensor include no start, intermittent start, and poor engine performance.
 This sensor affects fuel and ignition timing.

 Answer D is wrong.
-A stuck open Exhaust Gas Recirculation valve results in a lean air-fuel mixture.
+A stuck open Exhaust Gas Recirculation valve produces a lean air-fuel mixture.
 A stuck closed EGR valve results in high cylinder temperatures, pre-ignition, ping, and knock.

 18. A vehicle's engine has a rough idle and difficulty starting.
 It also has a check engine light and fault codes indicating a problem with the enhanced evaporative emission system.
 Which of the following is MOST likely to result in this condition?

 - A. A clogged charcoal canister.